franciscozorrilla/EMBOMicroCom/exercises/exercise_0.md

 <p align="center"><img src="https://user-images.githubusercontent.com/35606471/195670251-b73df0b0-8694-49a2-a181-991fd6114016.png" /></p>

 In the following exercises, we will use a simple two-species system described in the above publication to model metabolic interactions.
+In particular, we will focus on the interactions between *L. lactis* and *S. cerevisiae*

 ## 💎 Discussion questions